How to Follow Living Sensical Content

 Meanwhile, you have to spend hours “interacting” with people to “maintain your presence”.
 You have to ask yourself, “How many words could I have written?
 Or could a get some revising done, or proofing, or publish to some additional sales outlets?”

-So we don’t “interact” on Twitter, or Instagram, or Pinterest.
+So we don’t “interact” any social media.
+Not Twitter, or Instagram, or Pinterest.
 Facebook and Google only want your private information to sell their ads.
-LinkedIn is for business people who can do that at work (instead of…) We do have a “presence” on most of these.
+LinkedIn is for business people who can do that at work (instead of…) If we do have a “presence” on most of these.
 It’s all syndicated content.

 (If you want real human interaction, leave a comment or email.)